o-cowley/Enigma-Machine/README.md

 ##The User Stories:
 - **Xs to Y**
-  - as a user I want the ability to add an arbitrary number of encryption Rotors to the InUseRotors "box"<p>
+  - as a user I want the ability to add an arbitrary number of Rotors to InUseRotors
-  that will be used to encrypt a message in question
 - **X to Y**
-  - as a user I want to be able to assign the starting point to each of the rotors to create more encryption <p>
+  - as a user I want to be able to assign the starting point to each of the added rotors
-  settings and to allow me to share the rotor settings to be passed along with the encrypted message
 - **X to Y**
-  - as a user I want to be able to decrypt a message using the settings that were provided by the person who <p>
+  - as a user I want to be able to use this encryption method repeatedly to encode the same message with it
-  gave me the message
+    producing different outcomes based on the initial settings
 - **X to Y**
-  - as a user I want to be able to view the initial settings upon completion of encryption
+  - as a user I want to be able to decrypt a message using the same settings that were used to encrypt the message,
+  and then simply passing the ciphertext through the program
 - **X to Y**
-  - as a user I want to be able to use this encryption method repeatedly to encode the same message with it <p>
+  - as a user I want the option to review my initial selected settings, upon completion of encryption
-  producing different outcomes based on the initial settings

 A *bulleted* list:
 - item 1